-The Trustee has appointed Hollyport Capital LLP, a limited liability partnership incorporated in England, as the Investment Advisor of the Trust, and Apex Group Fund Administration Limited ("Apex Group") (formerly "Sanne Fund Administration Limited"), a Jersey incorporated company, as the administrator.
+The Trustee has appointed Hollyport Capital LLP, a limited liability partnership incorporated in England, as the Investment Advisor of the Unit Trust, and Apex Group Fund Administration Limited ("Apex Group"), a Jersey incorporated company, as the administrator.

-2. Summary of significant accounting policies
+2. Summary of material accounting policy information